Glossary

 Mending Before Replacement

-Operationalizes Codex §V.1 (Right of Repair) and §V.3 (Refusal of Imposed Death).
-A Circuit’s stated practice is to attempt repair first.
-The commitment names both the practice (repair-attempt-first) and the systemic resistance (opposition to mechanisms that end a thing’s life by decree rather than by genuine failure).
+This commitment puts Codex §V.1 (the Right of Repair) and §V.3 (the Refusal of Imposed Death) into practice.
+A Circuit’s standing practice is to attempt repair first.
+The commitment covers both the habit (repair before discard) and the resistance (opposition to every mechanism that ends a thing’s life by decree rather than by honest failure).

-See: Origins (the ethical commitments naming).
+See: Origins (where the ethical commitments are named).
 See also: Mending, Three Ethical Commitments.

 Open Circuit